seung-lab/znn-release/docs/tutorial.rst

  momentum                     $FLOAT in [0, 1]          Resist sudden changes in gradient direction. `More information <https://en.wikibooks.org/wiki/Artificial_Neural_Networks/Neural_Network_Basics#Momentum>`_. weight_decay                 $FLOAT in [0, 1]          A form of regularization, this exponent forces the highest weights to decay.
 Applied after every iteration.
- Num_iter_per_annealing       $INTEGER                  Number of weight updates before updating ``eta`` by the ``anneal_factor`` train_net_prefix             $DIRECTORY_PATH           Save intermediate network states into an ``.h5`` file in this directory.
+ Num_iter_per_annealing       $INTEGER                  Number of weight updates before updating ``eta`` by the ``anneal_factor`` train_net                    $DIRECTORY_PATH           Save intermediate network states into an ``.h5`` file in this directory.
 Note that ``.h5`` can store more than just image data.
 If you don't provide a seed (see "Resume a Training" below), this will automatically load.
  train_range                  $SAMPLE_NUMBERS           Which samples (defined in your ``.spec``) to train against.
 You can specify them like 1-3,6 if you wanted to train 1,2,3, and 6.
  train_conv_mode              fft                       Use FFT for all convolutions.
  ..                           direct                    Use direct convolution all the time.